Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 Ground truth masks are essential in forest wildfire detection and general land cover classifications Zhu et al., 2017.
 In this project, these type of masks are generated to label the data.

 First, Python is used to rasterize the combined geometry of the forest wildfire polygon data and the downloaded post-wildfire RGB satellite imagery.
 Specifically, the forest wildfire polygons are accessed in Python using GeoPandas Jordahl et al., 2020 and reprojected to match the coordinate system of the satellite imagery (EPSG:4326).
 Then, each post-wildfire RGB image is locally and temporarily downloaded from Google Drive, with essential properties such as width, height, transform, and bounds extracted using the rasterio library Gillies, Sean, 2013.
 Next, the geometry column from the forest wildfire polygon data is extracted and intersected with each image bound using Python’s shapely Gillies et al., 2023 library.
 Finally, binary masks are created by rasterizing the combined geometries.
-These masks match the dimensions of the satellite images, ensuring that each pixel labeled as wildfire damage corresponds directly to the polygon data (see Code 2).
+These masks match the dimensions of the satellite images, ensuring that each pixel labeled as wildfire damage corresponds directly to the polygon data (see Program 2).
 The binary masks are saved temporarily in GeoTIFF format and are uploaded to a dedicated Google Drive folder.
 All the temporary local files were deleted to clear space and maintain system efficiency.

 import geopandas as gpd